bkil/osm-taxon/README.md

-# Slides for Scala.js intro
+# Slides for botany vs. OpenStreetMap

 You can view the presentation here: https://bkil.github.io/osm-taxon